-The University of Maryland School of Nursing (UMSON) intends to transition its six Advanced Practice Registered Nurse (APRN) specialties from the present Master of Science (MS) to the nationally recognized practice doctorate for advanced practice nursing known as the Doctor of Nursing Practice (DNP).
-Effective with the entering class of fall 2014, the following UMSON specialties will no longer accept MS applicants and will accept only to the DNP program:
+The University of Maryland School of Nursing (UMSON) has transitioned its six Advanced Practice Registered Nurse (APRN) specialties from the present Master of Science (MS) to the nationally recognized practice doctorate for advanced practice nursing known as the Doctor of Nursing Practice (DNP).
+Effective with the entering class of fall 2014, the following UMSON specialties no longer accept MS applicants and accept only to the DNP program:

 The Doctor of Nursing Practice (DNP) is the terminal practice degree for the advanced practice nurse.
 It integrates advanced theoretical and clinical skills for providing leadership in evidence-based practice.
 This degree requires competence in translating research into practice by evaluating evidence, applying research in decision-making, and implementing viable innovations based on research findings that improve delivery of care, patient outcomes, and effective health care systems.

 On October 25, 2004, American Association of Colleges of Nursing (AACN) member schools voted to endorse the Position Statement on the Practice Doctorate in Nursing (http://www.aacn.nche.edu/DNP/DNPPositionStatement.htm).
 The position statement called for moving the current level of preparation necessary for advanced practice nursing from the master’s degree level to the doctoral degree level by 2015.